Murder of Patricia Bolton

-On January 13, 1983, in Virginia Beach, Virginia, 13-year-old Patricia Beth "Patty" Bolton (September 22, 1969 – January 13, 1983) was abducted, raped and murdered by 22-year-old Albert Jay Clozza (September 7, 1960 – July 24, 1991), a maintenance worker who worked at the trailer park where Bolton and her family resided.
+On January 13, 1983, in Virginia Beach, Virginia, 13-year-old Patricia Beth "Patty" Bolton (born September 22, 1969) was abducted, raped and murdered by 22-year-old Albert Jay Clozza (September 7, 1960 – July 24, 1991), a maintenance worker who worked at the trailer park where Bolton and her family resided.
 Clozza was arrested the following day and subsequently charged with kidnapping, raping and murdering Bolton.
 Clozza was found guilty of capital murder and several other charges, and sentenced to death and executed by the electric chair on July 24, 1991.

 Abduction and murder

 On the evening of January 13, 1983, a 13-year-old girl was abducted, raped and murdered in Virginia Beach, Virginia.

-On that evening itself, 13-year-old Patricia Beth Bolton, nicknamed Patty Bolton, disappeared while she was walking back to her trailer park home from a bookmobile in her neighbourhood.
-Bolton did not return home on that night, which prompted her father to file a missing persons report, and Bolton's father himself also searched around the neighbourhood for his daughter, but to no avail.
+On that evening itself, 13-year-old Patricia Beth Bolton disappeared while she was walking back to her trailer park home from a bookmobile in her neighbourhood.
+Bolton did not return home on that night, which prompted her father to file a missing persons report.
+He also searched around the neighbourhood for his daughter, but to no avail.
 The following day, the authorities conducted a search, and approximately 150 people, most of whom were military personnel, took part in the search.
 Later that afternoon, Bolton's body was discovered lying face down in a wooded area, with extensive bruises and facial injuries, as well as bruises to her vaginal area.
 Bolton's clothes and books were earlier found in another location at a nearby field.

 An autopsy report showed that Bolton was being sexually assaulted by her attacker, and she sustained several blows to her face, which caused her jaw to be broken.
 The medical examiner confirmed that Bolton died as a result of inhaling her own blood from the facial wounds.
 A few hours after the discovery of Bolton's corpse, a 22-year-old trailer park maintenance worker named Albert Jay Clozza was arrested for the murder of Bolton, after a search around the crime scene led to the discovery of Clozza's notebook and empty pack of cigarettes, and a convenience store clerk also told police that she saw Clozza the night before with swollen hands and blood on his face and clothes.

 After his arrest, Clozza confessed to the murder and rape of Bolton.
 He admitted that on the evening when Bolton supposedly went missing, he had kidnapped Bolton on her way back home, and subsequently dragged the girl to a nearby field, where he raped and sodomized Bolton several times.
 He also admitted to violently assaulting Bolton in the face, and this led to the severe facial injuries and Bolton's death from inhaling her own blood.

 A grand jury formally indicted Clozza for capital murder in July 1983, and Commonwealth's Attorney Paul Sciortino expressed his intent to seek the death penalty.